leftlogic/ffconf/src/details/index.md

 Please feel free to also [join our Discord](https://ffconf.org/chat) for extra curricular chatter (it's quiet and friendly, so bring your voice&nbsp;❤️).

-Post event, please blog about your experiences or post on LinkedIn using #FFConf
+Post-event, please blog about your experiences or post on LinkedIn using #FFConf

 ## Technology